iluwatar/java-design-patterns/flux/README.md

 In plain words

 > The Flux design pattern manages data flow in applications through a unidirectional architecture, coordinating actions, dispatchers, stores, and views to ensure stable and predictable state management.
+This pattern is particularly useful in Java design patterns for developing responsive client-side web applications.

 Wikipedia says